calliope-project/euro-calliope/docs/model/customisation.md

 To create reliable results, we do not advice to make any manual changes to anything but the model definition as this may impact traceability of your results.
 For the model definition (as in `./{resolution}/example-model.yaml`) we encourage you to do manual changes.
 A typical customisation here would be to change the solver from `gurobi` to an open-source solver, e.g. `cbc` (see [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/config_defaults.html#run-configuration)).
-We consider all euro-calliope model components but the model definition as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).
+We consider all Euro-Calliope model components but the model definition as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).

 ## Imports